 Caffeine in coffee can cause headaches through dehydration and overstimulation of the nervous system, constricting blood vessels.
 To prevent, guarantee hydration and gradual caffeine reduction.
-Additionally, caffeine withdrawal from excessive intake may trigger headaches, managed by hydration, rest, and pain relievers.
+Additionally, Caffeine withdrawal from excessive intake may trigger headaches, managed by hydration, rest, and pain relievers.

 Surprisingly, caffeine can also relieve headaches by countering vasodilation through vessel constriction.
 Balancing its effects with proper hydration and monitoring changes in headache patterns is crucial.
 Lifestyle choices like balanced meals and exercise are essential in headache prevention.
 Remember, exploring alternative remedies and consistent headache tracking can offer further insights.